 - Clean the tenderloin removing the white membrane.
 Season well.

-- In a large skillet over high-heat heat one tablespoon olive oil.
+- Over high heat, one tablespoon of olive oil is in a large skillet.
 Sear the loin on all four sides, 2 minutes per side.

 - In the meantime, prepare the sauce in the same pan where you seared the pork.
 To the still-hot pan, add the wine and scrape all the stuck bits.